-- Birth and marriage certificates for dependants (husband/ wife and children) if applicable and only if they're applying as part of your immigration application.
+Birth and marriage certificates for dependants (husband/ wife and children) if applicable and only if they're applying as part of your immigration application.

     Please note that under the Tier 4 guidance only personal bank statements in your name or your parents name can be submitted.
 You are not able to use company statements, even if the company is owned by your parent nor can you use a bank statement from another relative such as a grandparent, aunt or uncle.
 Only personal bank statements in yours or your parents names are permitted for use.

     UK Visas and Immigration (UKVI) have also confirmed that they will accept funds that are frozen in a certificate of deposit.

-If you would like the International Student Advice team to check your financial evidence before you submit your Tier 4 application then please scan and email it to us and we shall advise if it meets the requirements.
+    If you would like the International Student Advice team to check your financial evidence before you submit your Tier 4 application then please scan and email it to us and we will let you know if it meets the requirements.

     All documents must be original and translated into English by a certified translator if they are not in English.
 Photocopies will not be accepted and will result in your application being refused.

     Step 5 - Check your finances

     In addition to demonstrating that you can pay the full first year tuition fee, you will need to show £1,015 per month for nine months (£9,135) to meet Tier 4 maintenance requirements (living expenses).
-If your course duration is less than 9 months, then you need to show £1,015 per month for every month of the course.
+If your course duration is less than nine months, then you need to show £1,015 per month for every month of the course.

     You can find out more about this from UKCISA.
 If you're applying with dependants, you'll need to show a higher sum of money - the maintenance requirement for each dependant is £680 per month for nine months (£6,120).

     If you receive financial sponsorship, a scholarship or a bursary please ensure that the funding you receive meets the above requirements.
 If not, you are required to submit a bank statement to supplement your funding.

     Step 6 - Complete your Tier 4 application online